Skeptics-Projects/NTLite/README.md

 # NTLite
-NTLite is not our program, but is used for creation of it.
-We recommend you use NTLite so you can nake your own custom Windows OS the way that YOU want it.
+NTLite is used for the creation of our custom windows editions, so big shoutout to them.
+We do not own NTLite at all.
+We are not related to NTLite either.

+# Installation Link
+This operating system is currently in the works.
+We will add the link once we get it into a good state.